 Figure 8.6.
-A hand-sketched profile of the south walls of Units 2 and 4.
-A properly drafted profile will be included in the final report.
+Profile of the south walls of Units 2 and 4.
+Drawn by Ariel Terpstra.

-Unit Number: 3 Coordinates: N0 E10 Excavators: Kasia Ahern, Miranda Rooy Dates of Excavation: 12 July, 2010- 13 July, 2010
+Unit Number: 3 Coordinates: NO E10

+Excavators: Kasia Ahern, Miranda Rooy

+Dates of Excavation: 12 July, 2010- 13 July, 2010

 The location for this unit was chosen because of its proximity to the original back door of the homestead.
 The unit was expected to have a good amount of cultural material because it appeared to be in the pathway from the house to the area where the original barn had been located.
 The excavation team thought that materials may have been carried back and forth from the house along a pathway that corresponded with the location of this unit.
 The unit matrix was excavated using a trowel throughout the entire excavation.
 A Constant Volume Sample (CVS) of 1 liter (1L) was taken at the SW corner of the unit for every level, beginning with Level 2.
 The soil recovered during the entire excavation was screened through quarter inch (1/4in) mesh.
 The soil was described using the 10YR Munsell Color Chart.
 There was very clear stratigraphy for this unit.
 The datum for this unit was in the southwest (SW) corner.
 Levels 0-6 were excavated on July 12, 2010.
 Levels 7-9 were excavated on July 13, 2010.